 ICX 7550 devices cannot operate in a stack when Module 2 is configured for data uplink.
-Stacking election mechanisms and all stacking operations, including IPC communications, are blocked in uplink mode.
+Stacking election mechanisms and all stacking operations, including IPC communications, are blocked in data uplink mode.

-Follow these steps to convert Module 2 of an ICX 7550 device from uplink to stacking mode.
+Complete the following steps to convert Module 2 of an ICX 7550 device from data uplink to stacking mode.

-1. (Optional) Verify configuration.
+1. (Optional) Verify the configuration.